cesheridan/tabwins.vim/README.md

-*1 command for custom window structures that persist*

 # *tabwins.vim*
+*1 command for custom window structures that persist*   /   Charles E. Sheridan

 ![alt text][8x14]

 [8x14]: ./doc/images/V8x14.jpg?raw=true  "8x14"
-[8x14]: ./doc/images/Populated Tab 1 - V234.jpg?raw=true  "8x14"

 _"I'm very impressed with it. **It gets my highest accolade: the coveted 'Why The Hell Isn't This Functionality Built-In To Vim' award**_"  -  Damian Conway

-## Section 1: Introduction
+---

 __**The Developer:**__
-  * Avoids hit-or-miss, time-consuming, manual, repetitious runs of :split/:vsplit, and thought-sinks about how to produce an intended window structure
+  * Avoids hit-or-miss, time-consuming, manual, repetitious runs of :split/:vsplit

+  * Avoids detours thinking about how to produce an intended window structure

   * Avoids losing current configurations due to mid-session reloads of backed-up Vim sessions that have preferred window structures

   * Avoids loss of focus from these discontinuities

+---

 ### FORMS
 ````vim